As you think ahead to the new year and picture what you want to accomplish, grit is the first trait you’ll need to succeed.

 In the words of Angela Duckworth, “To be gritty is to keep putting one foot in front of the other.
 To be gritty is to hold fast to an interesting and purposeful goal.
 To be gritty is to invest, day after week after year, in challenging practice.
 To be gritty is to fall-down seven times, and rise eight.”

 If a client turns you down, or you don’t get an interview, keep grinding.
 Think of set-backs as lessons and try to stay optimistic.
 Grit is cultivated through commitment.
 Show up, and keep showing up, even when the going gets tough.
-That’s how getting gritty will be your first key to succeed in 2018.
+That’s how getting gritty will be your first key to succeed.